ersilia-os/eos8ioa/README.md

 | ------- | --- | --- | --- | --- |
 | A simple score to distinguish between natural product (-like) and synthetic compounds | SMILES | f _i_ |290,000 compounds | No |

+**Note: f _i_ is the sum of contributions of atom-centered fragments**

 ## Source code
 This model is published by Peter Ertl, Silvia Roggo, & Ansgar Schuffenhauer.
 Natural Product-likeness Score and Its Application for Prioritization of Compound Libraries. *Journal of Chemical Information and Modeling*, 48(1), 68–74.
-DOI:ndoi:10.1021/ci700286x (2008).
+DOI: [10.1021/ci700286x](https://pubs.acs.org/doi/abs/10.1021/ci700286x) (2008).

 Code: https://github.com/rdkit/rdkit/tree/master/Contrib/NP_Score